munishckatagihallimath-arch/birthday-poem-tool/README.md

 4. Click Generate — enjoy your poem!

 ## Live Tool
-Visit the live tool here: https://YOUR-USERNAME.github.io/birthday-poem-tool/
+Visit the live tool here :
+munishckatagihallimath-arch/birthday-poem-tool

 ## Powered By
 Claude AI by Anthropic